ALBERTA ADVANTAGE PARTY BYLAWS AND CONSTITUTION

 5.1 The Constituency Association is the primary organization through which the rights of members are exercised.

 5.2 The Constituency Associations shall be placed into five regional zones, as approved by the CA Boards, within thirty (30) days after every Annual General Meeting.
-If no decisions can be made by the deadline, the Executive Committee will be asked to make the final decision.
+If no decisions can be made by the deadline, the Executive Committee will make the final decision.

 5.3 The Executive Committee may recognize one Constituency Association in each Constituency.
 Members may form a Constituency Association in a constituency in which at least two (2) members of the Society and Party reside.
 To obtain recognition as the Constituency Association of the Society and Party, the Constituency Association shall: